-The quality of the pumped and filtered fissure water is good, compliant with the SANS241-2015 potable water standard.
+The quality of the pumped and filtered fissure water is good, and compliant with the SANS241-2015 potable water standard.
 The rock strata containing the fissure water is dolomitic causing the water to be saturated with calcium carbonate.
 The high scaling tendency of the fissure water poses serious scaling risks when used in cooling, process and domestic water systems.

 In order to save on reticulated water costs and provide water with acceptable scale forming potential, the mine blended municipal water with filtered fissure water for many years.
 The water demand for the mine operation and the local community was 24Ml/day, made up of 16,8Ml/day filtered fissure water plus 7,2Ml/day municipal water.

 In 2009, an ion exchange water softening plant was constructed to reduce the mine’s dependence on municipal water.
 The plant saved the targeted 7,2Ml/day of municipal water.
 However, it was abruptly shut down due to the negative impact of the waste brine from the resin regeneration process on the mine’s effluent.
 As a result, the mine reverted to blending fissure water with municipal water.

 By 2013 the cost of municipal water escalated to R2 500 000 per month (R11,20 – R11,57/m3), spurring the mine to initiate water optimisation projects to reduce consumption of the municipal water.